FINAL DRAFT WINTER TRAVEL PLAN RELEASED AUGUST 19

-During the scoping period, Winter Wildlands Alliance and Snowlands Network submitted a “Skiers Alternative” that the Plumas will analyze alongside other Alternatives.
-You can view a map of our proposal here.
+During the scoping period, Winter Wildlands Alliance and Snowlands Network submitted a “Skiers Alternative” that the Plumas analyzed alongside 4 other Alternatives.
+You can view a map of our initial proposal here.

 For more information and an archive of relevant documents, visit the Forest Service’s Project Webpage.

 Click here to add your own text

 What We Do

 News & Events